kadamAK0262/Serverless-application-using-AWS-services-/README.md

 DynamoDB: Data is stored and retrieved from DynamoDB tables.
 Lambda: Business logic executed in response to API calls, DynamoDB streams, SQS messages, and SNS notifications.
 SQS : Manage queues and topics as configured in the Terraform scripts.

+Testing : For testing purpose I have used terratest for terraform infrastructure testing.
+Terratest is based on the "go" lannguage.
+Make sure to change account number, region and other credentials according to your requirement.